hasura/v3-cli-plugin-upgrade-from-v2/analysis/analysis.md

 # DEBUGGING: Analysis of Features

-This template is not used for user-facing output
+This template is not used for user-facing output but will be displayed if DEBUG=true.

 The go templating features are used for dynamic traversal of map[string]interface{} data structures.